The Complete Guide to Setting Up a Business in Florida

 Not everyone must form an LLC by necessity, but certain circumstances make it a wise decision.
 If you are conducting business in Florida and wish to limit your personal liability, an LLC is typically the go-to structure.
 Businesses with employees or that require an Employer Identification Number (EIN) for tax purposes should consider forming an LLC as well.

-If your company generates revenue subject to Florida's state tax, setting up an LLC can create a formalized structure that simplifies compliance.
+If your company generates revenue subject to Florida's state tax, starting an LLC can create a formalized structure that simplifies compliance.
 Also, for those entering contracts requiring a formal entity or dealing with banks, investors, or vendors, they often prefer or mandate engaging with an LLC for various transactions, reinforcing its necessity.

 Ready to Launch Your Business?